 Choose Bright Colors

 No matter how prepared you are or how experienced you may be, hiking remains a dangerous sport.
 Being prepared for every eventuality can also mean wearing bright and noticeable clothing.
 The reduced visibility of winter weather can be somewhat offset by bright clothing which is incongruous with the surroundings.
 If any unfortunate circumstances were to occur, you want to be sure that forestry services or rescue rangers will be able to find you easily among the trees and bushes.

-When planning a winter hike, always remember that to be overly prepared is the better option.
+When planning a winter hike, always remember that being overly prepared is the better option.
 Get dressed as if you are going out to survive a long period out in the elements.
 Preparing for the worst can help make sure that you can enjoy the serene and wild beauty of mother nature while avoiding any dangers.